Final Customer Buying from the Product Producer

-Acquire Steps: Acquire steps include all activities the customer completes preceding the purchase of the product.
-These steps include the customer's efforts needed to identify and evaluate Intermediaries and travel to the Intermediary location.
+Acquire Steps: Acquire steps include all activities the customer completes preceding the use or the consumption of the product.
+These steps include the customer's efforts needed for evaluation and acquisition of the product.

 A. Knowledge of company and company product

 Customer knows of product but does not use it – Segment sees the product as:

 |1||2111||1993||Philip Morris is advertising its price cuts with a major new campaign.
 Ads are direct, informing customers that companies are competing on price.|